fetchai/agents-aea/docs/agent-oriented-development.md

-# Agent-oriented problem solving
+# Agent-oriented development
-In this section, we highlight some of the most fundamental characteristics of the agent-based approach to solution development, and problem solving in general, which may be different from some of the existing paradigms and methodologies people are used to.
-We hope to be able to guide you towards having the right mindset when designing your own agent-based solutions to real world problems.
+In this section, we highlight some of the most fundamental characteristics of the agent-oriented approach to solution development which might be different from some of the existing paradigms and methodologies developers are used to.
+With this piece, we hope to be able to guide you towards having the right mindset when designing your own agent-based solutions to real world problems.

 <!-- Our aim with the following discussion is that we guide you-->

 ## Decentralisation
 First and foremost is decentralisation.
 Multi-agent systems (MAS) are inherently decentralised.
-The vision is an environment in which every individual is able to directly connect with everyone else and interact with them without having to rely on a third-party to facilitate this.
+The vision is an environment in which every agent is able to directly connect with everyone else and interact with them without having to rely on a third-party to facilitate this.
 This is in direct contrast to centralised systems in which a single entity is the central point of authority, through which all interactions happen.
 Systems based on the client-server model are an example of centralised systems in which <!--a central facility (the server) provides a set of services to the clients.
 Furthermore, in these systems,--> clients interact with one another, regarding a specific service (e.g. communication, trade), through the server.

 Note, this is not to say that facilitators and middlemen have no place in a Multi-Agent System; rather it is the 'commanding reliance on middlemen' that MAS disagrees with.